Skip to content

 4. Has Your License to Practice Law Ever Been Revoked or Suspended?

 This is something that you should investigate before hiring your attorney.
 In Illinois, attorneys are required to comply with the Illinois Rules of Professional Conduct.
 Attorneys who violate these rules by neglecting their clients and in the worst of cases, stealing from their clients or commit crimes, are disciplined by the Attorney Registration and Disciplinary Commission.
 You can see if a lawyer in Illinois has been disciplined by checking online with the Attorney Registration and Disciplinary Commission and searching the name of the lawyer.
 If the lawyer has ever been disciplined, or had his or her license suspended or revoked, this information will be provided.
 You can also use this site to make sure that your attorney is in fact licensed in Illinois and to find out when he or she was first admitted to practice in Illinois.

-5. Will you be the lawyer handling my case?
+5. Who will be the lawyer primarily responsible for handling my case?